kevin-hartman/llmops-stacks/README.md

 We welcome community contributions.
 For substantial changes, we ask that you first file a GitHub issue to facilitate discussion, before opening a pull request.

-MLOps Stacks is implemented as a [Databricks asset bundle template](https://docs.databricks.com/en/dev-tools/bundles/templates.html) that generates new projects given user-supplied parameters.
+LLMOps Stacks is implemented as a [Databricks asset bundle template](https://docs.databricks.com/en/dev-tools/bundles/templates.html) that generates new projects given user-supplied parameters.
 Parametrized project code can be found under the `{{.input_root_dir}}` directory.